John Blaxland (explorer): Family and descendants

 After Alexander Ritchie's death, eldest Harriott married the second Chief Justice of NSW, fellow widower Sir James Dowling, thereafter becoming Lady Dowling.
 Furthermore, Lady Dowling's father, who was known as a liberal, made Sir James pointed out the difficulties of advancement in the colony for having so close a connection to a "Kentish whig":

 Dowling recognised that his recent remarriage to Harriott Ritchie, a widow, ("the daughter of a most respectable man and worthy gentleman...and an honest upright man...who has the misfortune to be a Kentish whig"), might weigh against him.

 Their second daughter, Anne, married Thomas Walker who had considerable holdings in the area now known as Rhodes.

 Their eldest son, John de Marquet, who died young and unmarried, was an early explorer and cattle drover who found a passage from Sydney to Cessnock where his family were granted land holdings.
 Blaxland Arm near the town of Laguna, New South Wales is named after him.

 Eliza Maria, his fifth daughter married Henry William Breton on 3 November 1832.

 Their youngest daughter, Louisa Australia (so named as she was the first of the Blaxland children born in Australia), lobbied the State Government and Sir Henry Parkes to keep the family estate intact and preserved to no avail.

 The family's (with the Walker's) extensive documents are held in the archives of the State Library of New South Wales.

-John Blaxland was a keen man of business, anxious to drive a good bargain, and as a free settler was in a stronger position than the emancipists.
-But he antagonized both Bligh and Macquarie and met with much opposition.
-In spite of this Blaxland as a pioneer grazier became an important figure as the quintessential 19th century enlightened English gentleman in the early development of Australia.